BOJ chief downplays deflation risk, sticks to inflation target

 Nearly two years into his tenure, Kuroda continues to wrestle with weak prices that have kept alive expectations the central bank will ease again this year to reach its 2 percent inflation target.

-The BOJ maintained its massive stimulus programme on Tuesday but offered a slightly more downbeat view on prices, saying inflation will hover around zero for the time being.
+The BOJ maintained its massive stimulus program on Tuesday but offered a slightly more downbeat view on prices, saying inflation will hover around zero for the time being.

 "Depending on oil price moves, we can't rule out the possibility that core consumer prices will fall slightly year-on-year," Kuroda told a news conference.